 MANTRA is maintained by di Bernardo Lab members at TeleThon Institute of

 Genetics and Medicine (TIGEM).
 MANTRA has been developed by Francesco Iorio.
 The

 method has been conceived by Francesco Iorio and Diego di Bernardo.

 Iorio F, Bosotti R, Scacheri E, Belcastro V, Mithbaokar P, Ferriero R, Murino L,

 Tagliaferri R, Brunetti-Pierri N, Isacchi A, di Bernardo D. Discovery of

 drug mode of action and drug repositioning from transcriptional responses.

 Proc Natl Acad Sci U S A, 2010 August 17; 107: 1462-14626.

-Carrella D, Napolitano F, Rispoli R, Miglietta M, Carissimo A, Cutillo L, Sirci F, Gregoretti F, di Bernardo D. Mantra 2.0: An online collaborative resource for drug mode of action and repurposing by network analysis.
-Bioinformatics.
-Abstract
+Carrella D, Napolitano F, Rispoli R, Miglietta M, Carissimo A, Cutillo L, Sirci F, Gregoretti F, di Bernardo D. Mantra 2.0: an online collaborative resource for drug mode of action and repurposing by network analysis.

 According to the Hindu tradition a Mantra is a sound, syllable, word or group of